kkmonlee/aoc/readme.md

-language choice is based on the problem and vibes
+language choice is based on the problem and vibes. don't expect python here.

 ## 2024